Roger Joseph Boscovich: Late years

+In 1782, Bošković was one of the founders of the Accademia nazionale delle scienze detta dei XL (National Association of the Sciences), with the name of "Società Italiana" (Italian Association): this learned society gathered forty members representing the most important Italian scientists of the period.

-In 1783 he returned to Italy and spent two years at Bassano, occupying himself with the publication of his Opera pertinentia ad opticam et astronomiam, etc., published in 1785 in five volumes quarto.
+In 1783, he returned to Italy and spent two years at Bassano, occupying himself with the publication of his Opera pertinentia ad opticam et astronomiam, etc., published in 1785 in five volumes quarto.

 After a visit of some months to the convent of Vallombrosa, he went to Brera in 1786 and resumed his work.
 At that time his health was failing, his reputation was on the wane, his works did not sell, and he gradually fell prey to illness and disappointment.
 He died in Milan and was buried in the church of St. Maria Podone.

 Boscovich's demon

 In philosophy and physics, Laplace's demon is a thought experiment supporting the concept of determinism.
 It suggests that if someone (the Demon) knew the precise location and momentum of every particle in the universe, he could in principle calculate the history and future of every particle.

 While Laplace's version of determinism is based on general terms, Boscovich's uses physical terms, like position, velocity, direction and centre of mass.
 Boscovich also (correctly) suggests that the continuity of force is a necessary assumption for determinism, and he presented it in strict mathematical form.
 In short, Boskovich's determinism is more physical, while Laplace's determinism is more metaphysical, placing it in harmony with Leibniz's metaphysics.

-Knowing with complete accuracy both the location and velocity of a particle violates the uncertainty principle of modern quantum mechanics, so it is unclear if this is physically possible.
+Knowing with complete accuracy both the location and velocity of a particle violates the uncertainty principle of modern quantum mechanics, so this is no longer considered physically possible.